Workers’ Compensation in the Hospitality Industry: Your FAQs Answered

 While workers’ comp coverage is primarily designed to protect your employees, it also helps safeguard your business.
 But how?

-One way is that it helps protect your hotel from liability for employees’ workplace injuries.
-A second way is that it means that you don’t have to pay for those injuries out of pocket.
+One way is that it helps protect your hotel from liability for employees’ workplace injuries, you won’t have to pay for those injuries out of pocket.
 It may also significantly reduce the risk of a major financial loss if an employee is injured while performing work-related duties through a lawsuit.

 What are the most common risks to Hotel Employees?